emilybrooks/emilybrooks.github.io/tms.md

 --------------------------------------------------
 Notes:
 - Don't use sword or electric skills with itsuki, to avoid adlibs
-- Adlibs will likely kill the hero
-- You want to keep the hero alive to prevent excellus from going to their final phase early
+- Adlibs would likely kill the hero, and you want to keep the hero alive to prevent excellus from going to their final phase early

 r1
 itsuki rakunda
-tsubasa mediarama/zandyne if everyone's healthy kiria mazandyne
+tsubasa mediarama/zandyne hero if everyone's healthy kiria mazandyne hero

 r2
 itsuki tarukaja stone
-tsubasa mediarama/zandyne if everyone's healthy kiria mazandyne
+tsubasa mediarama/zandyne hero if everyone's healthy kiria mazandyne hero

 r3
 check excellus's health